 Traditionally, the school has followed a unique Middle Year Diploma programme in Years 7 to 11.
 This was closely aligned to the IB, so we can expect the school’s shift to the MYP to be fairly seamless.
-Language options at WIS include Chinese French and Spanish; and sports covered includes swimming, football, netball, hockey, badminton, athletics, trampolining, water polo, volleyball, tag rugby, basketball, cricket, rounders, dance and ultimate Frisbee.
+Language options at WIS include Chinese, French, and Spanish; and sports covered include swimming, football, netball, hockey, badminton, athletics, trampolining, water polo, volleyball, tag rugby, basketball, cricket, rounders, dance, and ultimate Frisbee.

-Most students take nine IGCSEs at the end of Year 11, while some will complete 10 or 11.
-As well as studying the core subjects and electives in the areas of language, humanities, technology, sport and the creative arts, all students take a non-examinable course of PE, ICT and learning skills, and the IGCSE in Global Perspectives.
+Most students take nine IGCSEs at the end of Year 11, while some will complete ten or eleven.
+As well as studying the core subjects and electives in the areas of language, humanities, technology, sport, and the creative arts, all students take a non-examinable course of PE, ICT and learning skills, and the IGCSE in Global Perspectives.

 One student, one tutor